 Just as its name implies, Little Cayman is the smallest island of the group.
 The attractions here tend to be based in nature and draw eco-tourists from around the world.
 This island is the home of the Red-Footed Booby Pond Nature Reserve, as well as several gorgeous beaches.
 Sandy Point, one of the island's finest, is secluded and quiet, making it a great place to unwind.

-You'll discover a large number of beaches to visit in the area.
-Regardless of whether you're looking forward to people watching, or you like having more of the beach to yourself, you should be able to find just the right beach.
-Just click on the name of each beach to read a detailed article concerning that specific beach.
+You'll discover an abundance of beaches to consider visiting in the area.
+Regardless of whether you're looking forward to people watching, or you prefer a more secluded spot, you should be able to find just the right beach.
+Click on the beach names to get additional information about that particular stretch of sand.

-One beach where you can go snorkeling is Rum Point.
+One beach that's good for snorkeling is Rum Point.
 On the north coast of Grand Cayman, facing Cuba, lies bustling Rum Point.
 Here, flat white sands backed by shade trees lead down to the calm blue sea.

 Sandy Point: On a clear day you can see the nearby island of Cayman Brac from this beach.
 If you like privacy and seclusion, this is a great beach for you.

-A common landmark for vacationers is National Trust House.
-It is situated in Blossom Village, the Cayman Islands.
+An interesting landmark worth visiting is National Trust House.
+It is located in Blossom Village, the Cayman Islands.
 Also known as Mission House, the National Trust House brings visitors back to a much earlier time in island history by allowing them to explore a home that three prominent families were known to inhabit over the years.

 National Trust Visitor Center: The National Trust for the Cayman Islands works to share the history of the islands through the preservation of historic landmarks and natural sites.
 At the National Trust Visitors Centre, visitors will gleam first hand information on the importance of each site, and learn which are best for them to visit based upon their interests.